giuthas/satkit/README.markdown

 =======
-# Speech Articulation Python toolkit - SpeechArtPy
+# Speech Articulation Python toolkit - SpeechArticulationPy

 Currently these tools are meant for processing ultrasound speech data from both the tongue and the larynx.
 In future, the toolkit will